 - Clean up after your dog and pack it out.

 Where’s your pal’s fave place to get away from it all?
 Woof at us in the comments and be sure to tag #SidewalkDog in all your adventures!
-And don’t furget to enter to win a $1,200 Dog-Friendly RV Vacation!

 Sidewalk Dog’s mission is to help dog parents spend more time with their puppers by discovering and sharing activities they can do and places they can go—together!
-Sniff out our award-winning newsletter and Instagram, then check us out on Facebook and Twitter.
+Sniff out our award-winning newsletter and Instagram, then join our Dog-Friendly Seattle Facebook Group.